qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/specialized_grid_analysis_tools.rst

   A grid giving the deposition resulting from the transport limited accumulation.
 This is the residual from the transport in to each grid cell minus the transport capacity out of the grid cell.
-The deposition grid is calculated as the transport in + the local supply - the tranport out.
+The deposition grid is calculated as the transport in + the local supply - the transport out.

 ``Output Concentration Grid`` [raster]
-  If an input concentation in supply grid is given, then this grid is also output and gives the concentration of a compound (contaminant) adhered or bound to the transported substance (e.g. sediment) is calculated.
+  If an input concentration in supply grid is given, then this grid is also output and gives the concentration of a compound (contaminant) adhered or bound to the transported substance (e.g. sediment) is calculated.